 Arthritis or Degenerative Joint Disease (DJD), which is particularly common in retired racing Greyhounds, feeding your Greyhound a Joint Supportive diet, like Pooch & Mutts’ Joint Care Dry Food may help to minimise the effects of DJD.
 Greyhounds may also suffer with dental disease, digestive problems, eye problems and have a pronounced sensitivity to cold weather.

 Greyhounds are an intelligent breed who enjoy learning new tricks.
 Positive reinforcement is always advised.

 Greyhounds are low maintenance when it comes to grooming.
 Their short, sleek coats may require a light brushing with a rubber brush or grooming mitt every few weeks.
 When bathing your Greyhound ensure you use a gentle canine shampoo to avoid skin irritation.

 Greyhounds are excellent runners.
 In fact, they prefer off-lead running to on-lead walking and you should ensure you have access to a secure space large enough for your Greyhound to let off steam.
 Aim for at least 1 hour or exercise for your Greyhound per day.

 As members of this breed are often predisposed to digestive problems, finding a gentle, premium kibble is important.
-Pooch & Mutts’ Health & Digestion range is grain-free and junk free and has added ingredients to provide functional benefits for dogs with sensitive stomachs.
+Browse our full range of dog food and treats for sensitive stomachs.
+They're junk free and have added ingredients to provide functional benefits for dogs with sensitive stomachs.